Gold Exploration in the Cadillac Break

 West Malartic Project

-The West Malartic project is a 5,000-hectare property containing Pontiac sediments and located on strike, next to the Canadian Malartic mine in Quebec.
+The West Malartic project is a 5,000-hectare property containing Pontiac sediments located on strike, next to the Canadian Malartic mine in Quebec.
 A largely unexplored property, West Malartic has been optioned to SOQUEM, a crown corporation subsidiary of Investissement Quebec for $1.3 million.
-SOQUEM will earn a 50 percent interest over the course of the agreement and they are committed to spending at least $300,000 in the first year.
-The Quebec entity began exploration in August 2017, conducting field prospecting and a 140-kilometer IP survey that they expect to complete by the end of the year.
+SOQUEM is expected to earn a 50 percent interest over the course of the agreement and the company has committed to spend at least $300,000 in the first year.
+The Quebec entity began exploration in August 2017, conducting field prospecting and a 140-kilometer IP survey.

 Denain Pershing Project

 The Denain Pershing project is a wholly-owned gold-bearing property located in an active mining camp, near the Chimo and Croinor mines in Quebec.
 Having purchased the first portion of the land in March 2017, Renforth acquired the 2,244-hectare Pershing claim block in July 2017, bringing the total size of the property to 10,001 hectares.